sandoche/Fractional-senior-frontend-coding-challenge/README.md

 To make something useful, I decided to make a "clutter-free" alternative to Coingecko or Coinmarketcap, both those websites are full of information everywhere and we can easily lose focus.
 That is why I focused on having a clean and readable interface.
 Also, I decided to display on the front page information related to the All-time high that we don't usually see and can be interesting for a user.

-I had to make a few other decisions, that I will describe below.
+I had to make a few other decisions that I summarized below:

-##### Search
+- Coin details page — Although it wasn't cleary asked, all the coins lists links to a coin detail page, so I decided to go for it

-It wasn't clear if I should have implemented a search filter on the top 100 or a search using the API.
-The API of Coingecko being pretty fast, I decided to go for the use of it.
-Also, it makes the website more future-proof, in case it will be expanded to more than 100 cryptos.
+- Search — Use of the Coingecko API instead of a search filter, because the API is fast enough and makes the website "future-proof" in case it will be expanded to more than 100 cryptos

-##### Coin details page

-The requirements said "Create a list of the top 100 coins" I wasn't sure if it was only a "dull list" of coins only or a list similar to Coingecko / Coinmarketcap that lets you click to see details.
-Because a "dull list" doesn't give much info to the user, I decided to make a simple page, with a few pieces of information and most important: a link to the original website, and a link to the details from Coingecko.
-I was initially going for a solution in between a page for each coin that would redirect to Coingecko, but because the effort to make it as a full page was little I went for that.

-##### Async HTTP Requests

-I had to choose between have blocking HTTP requests that are done before the loading of the page, or after.
-I went for queries that come after the page starts to load to give the feeling of speed to the user.
-Nevertheless, I did it in a way the static generation would pre-generate all the pages for better SEO.
-We could imagine that in the future a CRON-based generation of the static pages can be done.
-Or to use SSR instead of static pages.

-##### Pagination

-Because it was saying "100 coins", I didn't go for pagination.
+- Pagination — Because the requirements was saying "100 coins", I didn't go for pagination.

-##### State persistence

-I had the option between using a library that handles the state persistence or coding it myself with the local storage.
-Having a previous experience in the past with the library I preferred to do it myself to have more flexibility.
+- Tests — Because it was optional, I only did one test, to try Cypress that I saw among your stack and that haven't used before

-##### Mockups & Architecture
+#### Mockups & Architecture

-I did some low fidelity mockups after taking the decision above, you can see them here: https://github.com/sandoche/Fractional-senior-frontend-coding-challenge/issues/1#issuecomment-1052381901
+I did some low fidelity mockups after taking the decisions stated above, you can see them here: https://github.com/sandoche/Fractional-senior-frontend-coding-challenge/issues/1#issuecomment-1052381901

 I then listed the routes/components, more details here: https://github.com/sandoche/Fractional-senior-frontend-coding-challenge/issues/2#issuecomment-1052389337

-##### Tests

-Because it was optional, I only did one test, to try Cypress that I haven't used before.
-But I saw it in your job offer.

 That's all!
 If you have any questions contact me.